 Adapted from: Department of Public Health City of Philadelphia.
 Get Cured!
-Understanding the New Era of Hep C Treatmen January 2019.
+Understanding the New Era of Hep C Treatment January 2019.
 Hepatitis C:

 Getting Lured is Easier than ever Past: Hepatitis C treatment took up to a year, caused bad side effects and at best, cured about 50% of people.
-People with HIV and hepatitis C were less likely to be cured than those who only had hepatitis C.
+People living with HIV and hepatitis C were less likely to be cured than those who only had hepatitis C.

-At Least 90% Cure Ratel
+At Least 90% Cure Rate!

 Now: New hepatitis C treatment takes about 3 months, has few or no side effects, and cures at least 90% of people.
-Hepatitis C medicine works for people with HIV and hepatitis C just as much as it does for those who only have hepatitis C.
+Hepatitis C medicine works for people living with HIV and hepatitis C just as much as it does for those who only have hepatitis C.

-PAST NOW A weekly shot (Interferon) + twice daily pills (ribavirin) Medications 1-3 pills once a day About 12 months Treatment Time About 2-3 months At best, 5 out of 10 people treated were cured Cure More than 9 out of 10 people treated are cured Depression, fever, chills, upset stomach, fatigue and low energy Side Effects Usually, no side effects or minor headaches or fatigue
+PAST NOW A weekly shot (Interferon) + twice daily pills (ribavirin) Medications 1-3 pills once or twice daily About 12 months Treatment Time About 2-3 months At best, 5 out of 10 people treated were cured Cure More than 9 out of 10 people treated are cured Depression, fever, chills, upset stomach, fatigue and low energy Side Effects Usually, no side effects.
+Sometimes a minor headache or feeling tired